 Weight Improvement and Nutritional Therapy

 A key focus of therapy is treating physical damage and normalizing weight.
 A steady, not too rapid, weight gain is crucial for the body to properly utilize the nutrients.
 Rapid weight gain can be harmful and increase the risk of immediate relapse.
 It’s believed that fast weight gain might be an unconscious defense mechanism, with the patient addressing issues only on a surface level, not emotionally.
-Weight gain is supported by meal plans, nutritional counseling, and portion guides, transitioning to self-management.
+Weight gain is supported by meal plans, nutritional counselling, and portion guides, transitioning to self-management.

 - Comprehensive counseling on balanced nutrition